kamalcharan/rasa-integration-testing/README.md

 The `runner` section has the following properties:

-- `test_definitions_path`: The base directory where the scenarios and interaction definitions are located.
 - `ignored_result_keys`: A comma separated list of JSON paths representing keys to be ignored when comparing the expected and actual outputs.

 ### `protocol` section